by: Dianne van Eck

 Placements/WIL Communities of Practice (CoP)

 Our 3rd Community of Practice (CoP) was held in September.
-Unfortunately I was unable to facilitate this session so Managing Consultant Larissa Pearce faciliated discussion about placement/WIL activities across the sector.
+Managing Consultant Larissa Pearce faciliated discussion about placement/WIL activities across the sector.

-This quarter also brought exciting news– Jo was awarded a $60,000 Fearless Innovator Grant for 2025, recognising her leadership in developing innovative, technology-enabled solutions for the higher education sector.
+This quarter also brought exciting news for Placements Plus – Jo was awarded a State South Australian Government $60,000 Fearless Innovator Grant for 2025, for her work on developing Placements Plus, recognising her leadership in developing innovative, technology-enabled solutions for the higher education sector.
 The grant will help further strengthen DVE’s work in advancing placement and WIL systems across Australian universities.

 Contact Jo today for further information about Placements Plus.
 Jo.Schneider@dvesolutions.com.au